Route 5, Dimensional Research Lab, Diglett's Tunnel, Route 9, Konikoni City, Memorial Hill, Ruins of Life, Kahuna Olivia’s Grand Trial (#145)

 Routes 5-6, Vermilion City, Diglett's Cave, S.S.
 Anne, Vermilion Gym (#003)

 Joshua & Mr. Squirt head south from Cerulean City.
 Finding nothing worthwhile on Routes 5 or 6, they visit Vermilion City and explore Diglett's Cave before using Bill's ticket to board the S.S.
 Anne.
 They then throw their rivals overboard, rid the captain of his "sea sickness," and debate installing Mr. Squirt as his replacement.
 Finally, they Cut their way to Lt.
 Surge—and it's lights out for the third Gym Leader.

 Josh ("Joshua") & Tanner ("Mr. Squirt") leave Pewter City behind.
 They venture forth down Route 3, fight through Mt.
-Moon and Route 4, blow up Nugget Bridge, have a disturbing experience at Bill's, and clean up Cerulean City before defeating Gym Leader Misty.
+Moon and Route 4, blow up Nugget Bridge, have a disturbing encounter at Bill's place, and clean up Cerulean City before defeating Gym Leader Misty.

-A podcast where two longtime friends and Pokémon fans play every Pokémon game, starting with 1998's Red & Blue.
+A podcast where two longtime friends and Pokémon fans play every Pokémon game, gym by gym, starting with 1996's Red & Blue.
 Each week, the hosts Josh & Tanner tackle a new Gym Leader and talk about the experience.
-The first two episodes drop Tuesday, November 12, 2019.